expo/expo/docs/pages/modules/module-api.md

 ### `Function`

 Defines a native synchronous function that will be exported to JavaScript.
-Synchronous means that when the function is executed in JavaScript, its native code is run on the same thread and is blocking further execution of the script until the native function returns.
+Synchronous means that when the function is executed in JavaScript, its native code is run on the same thread and blocks further execution of the script until the native function returns.

 #### Arguments

 - **name**: `String` — Name of the function that you'll call from JavaScript.
 - **body**: `(args...) -> ReturnType` — The closure to run when the function is called.

 The function can receive up to 8 arguments.
-This is due to the limitations of generics in both Swift and Kotlin, because this component must be implemented separately for each number of arguments.
+This is due to the limitations of generics in both Swift and Kotlin, because this component must be implemented separately for each arity.

 <CodeBlocksTable>